sncosmo/SNData/docs/source/getting_started/slow_start.rst

    # Don't forget to check the meta data!
    print(data_table.meta)

-.. important:: Data tables returned by SNData are formatted for use with the ``sncosmo`` python package.
+Data tables returned by SNData are formatted for use with the ``sncosmo`` python package.
 In doing so, the values of the table may be manipulated from the original file data into different units, column names, etc. To disable this feature, specify the ``format_table=False`` argument.

 The ``iter_data`` function is also provided for convenience to iterate over data for all available objects.